 Speed is not a precise term — there are a few more accurate meanings, and they should not be confused with each other.
 Let's consider the differences between instantaneous speed, average speed and rotational speed.
 For the purpose of two first, we will try to visualize it with an example of driving a car.

 You are driving along the long, open highway.
 You glance down at the speedometer of your car; it reads 100 kilometers per hour.
-This information tells you how far you will drive if you keep the constant speed.
+From this, you know how far you will drive if you keep the speed constant.
 We know that, in practice, keeping the speed exactly constant is almost impossible (although, on a highway with cruise control, it is nearly possible), and our speed fluctuates all the time, more or less.
-The actual distance you travel in an hour is an average of all these speeds.
+The actual distance you travel in an hour is the average of all these speeds.
 Conclusion - the average speed is the total distance traveled in a unit of time (e.g., in an hour).

-The rotational speed is a slightly bit different term, related rather to rotating objects and not to objects that change their position in space.
+The rotational speed is a slightly different term, related rather to rotating objects than to objects that change their position in space.
 Accordingly, the rotational speed is the number of complete revolutions that object makes in a unit of time.
 It is expressed in radians per second (rad/s) or in revolutions per minute (rpm) units.
 We will not focus more on this topic because it is not the aim of this speed distance calculator.
-If you would like to find more in the topic of angular speed, go to our angular acceleration calculator or rational kinetic energy calculator.
+If you would like to find out more about the topic of angular speed, go to our angular acceleration calculator or the rational kinetic energy calculator.

 Average speed formula

 Since the main purpose of this calculator is to calculate average speed, let's take a more in-depth look at this topic.
 Average speed is measured in units of distance per time, and the average speed formula looks like this:

 average speed = total distance / total time